COVID-19 (novel coronavirus) Updates and Resources

 Need an online resource to help with remote delivery of course content?
 Use the purchase request form or contact your librarian.

-- Streaming video via Films OnDemand and Kanopy
+- Streaming video via Films OnDemand, AVON, and Kanopy

 - Digitization of materials you own for use in remote or online instruction*